Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Cannabis Sulfur Deficiency Visual Guide

 Sulfur (or Sulfur) is a critical immobile micronutrient.
 It’s used for vital enzymes and proteins.
-Sulfur is essential to plant respiration as well as for the synthesis and breakdown of fatty acids.
+Sulfur is essential to plant respiration and the synthesis and breakdown of fatty acids.
 It also plays an important role in the synthesis of oils and terpenes.
-Deficiencies of Sulphur may be caused by the loss of Phosphorous (due to a high pH level) in the root zone.
+Deficiencies of Sulphur may be caused by the loss of phosphorus (due to a high pH level) in the root zone.

 Lime green and yellow leaves because of a Sulphur deficiency